-Ans: The Combiflam medicine should be stored at 25°c and should be kept away from heat and light.
+The Combiflam tablet should be stored at 25°c and should be kept away from heat and light.

 11) What is Combiflam Tablet used to treat?

-Ans: The tablet of Combiflam is prescribed for following medical conditions:
+Combiflam tablet is prescribed for following medical conditions:

 12) What are the side effects of Combiflam Tablet?